Rivian IPO: Will Rivian Go Public?

 Elon Musk’s Tesla has led the charge to EVs.
 The company has sent promises of more eco-friendly cars for years.
-So it’s no surprise the company’s stock recently hit an all-time high.
+So it’s no surprise the company’s stock is hitting all-time highs.

 But Rivian is making strides in taking Tesla head-on.
 And it has major support.

 Since 2019, Rivian raised almost $8 billion from investors…

 - $1.3 billion from funding round led by T. Rowe Price

 - $2.5 billion from funding round led by T. Rowe Price

 - $2.65 billion from funding round led by T. Rowe Price